 Key Terms

 Idaho, famously dubbed the “Potato State” and the “Gem State,” captivates high-income professionals with its stunning landscapes and thrilling adventures.
-Whether exploring the majestic Yellowstone National Park or the rugged Hells Canyon National Recreation Area, Idaho offers a perfect mix of natural beauty and outdoor excitement.
+From the majestic Yellowstone National Park to the rugged Hells Canyon, it offers a perfect blend of natural beauty and outdoor excitement.

-Idaho, especially Boise, continues to be one of the most important housing markets in the U.S. Economists believe that Boise will rise about 9% in the coming year, from 2021 to 2022, while the state’s home sales also climb around 10%.
-The area’s home prices have been surpassing for several years, exceeding predictions.
+Idaho, especially Boise, continues to be one of the most **dynamic** housing markets in the U.S. Economists believe that Boise will rise about 9% in the coming year, from 2021 to 2022, while the state’s home sales also increase around 10%.
+The area’s home prices have been surpassing for several years, exceeding forecasts.

 The state is also home to over 3,500 doctors, according to the Association of American Medical Colleges.
-For doctors and dentists considering purchasing a home in any part of the state, Idaho’s healthcare professionals mortgage loan program could be the perfect way to do so.
-For qualified medical professionals, this could mean a beneficial loan with no down payment requirements or minimal prerequisites.
+For doctors and dentists considering purchasing a home in any part of the state, Idaho’s loan program could be the ideal way to do so.
+For qualified medical professionals, this could mean a beneficial loan with no down payment requirements or minimal conditions.

 Show Me Lenders